-The names of five hanged on the same day at Pomfret are given in annal.
+The names of five hanged on the same day at Pomfret are given in Annal.The Bruce

-See what Tacitus says of Nero in regard to this point, annal.
+See what Tacitus says of Nero in regard to this point, Annal.

 It is not in annal form; only six dates are given as headings and events are not recorded in their chronological order.